 The Bishop of Coventry: My Lords, I have written to the Prime Minister about this matter, as have a number of other Bishops.
 It has given us a great deal of concern and is a deeply distressing matter.
 Continue reading “Bishop of Coventry on “depth of hurt” caused by treatment of Windrush generation”

 On the 12th April the Bishop of St Albans the Rt Revd Alan Smith received an answer to his question about forced marriage.

 On the 12th April the Bishop of Ely, the Rt Revd Stephen Conway received a written answer to his question about teacher recruitment in rural areas.

-On 14th July 2017 the Bishop of Southwark, Rt Revd Christopher Chessun, received a written answer from Government about refugee resettlement numbers:
+On the 9th April 2018 the Bishop of Southwark, the Rt Revd Christopher Chessun, received written answers to three questions about Syria: